jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Tokens are slightly less stateless now

 # Penetration Testing (PenTesting)
-An authorised, simulated attack on a system to evaluate the security of the system and its vulnerabilities
+An authorised, simulated attack on a system to evaluate the security of the system and its vulnerabilities.

 - Is a method for gaining assurance in the security of an IT system
 - By attempting to breach some or all of a system's security